Yknot-BCS/yknot-wiki/README.md

 ⚓ Ahoy!
 Welcome to the Yknot chest of knowledge. this repo is a guide for people starting at Yknot.
 Our best practices & workflow are documented here.

-“A journey of a thousand miles must begin with a single step.” ― Lao Tzu

-Wherever you are on your journey to harness the potential of blockchain technology, we’re here to guide you.

-We’re continuously building our library of resources to give you the information you need to make good choices along the way.

 ## About Us

 * Yknot Blockchain Solutions